iPadOS 14 has added more features to Apple Notes. Can this app ever replace third-party note-taking apps?

 Most note-taking apps can annotate your PDFs because they have great PDF-reading tools (pens, highlighters and text boxes).
 That alone, however, is not enough to make a good PDF reader.
 Of the two apps, Notability is the better PDF annotating app.

-- Bookmark pages in your PDFs.
+- Bookmark pages

-- See only your annotated pages.
+- See only your annotated pages

-- Export password-protected PDFs.
+- Export password-protected PDFs

 PDF Reading | Notability | Apple Notes |